jackyzha0/jackyzha0.github.io/content/thoughts/writing.md

 - Vagueness (unclear) vs Ambiguity (up to interpretation)
 - Deus Ex Machina: god from the machine, heavy handed use of magic or coincidence to solve a conflict
 - Characters: be aware of your defaults
+	- There not always a person but instead an element of storytelling -- a vehicle on which the action of the story plays out

+### Storytelling techniques
+- Voice
+	- How your characters speak, their voice and diction
+	- The language you use as the author
+- Irony
+	- Verbal irony: the device by which we say one thing and mean another
+	- Dramatic irony: the device by which the audience has crucial information that the characters do not
+	- Cosmic irony: our understanding of the human condition, in which efforts are thwarted despite our best intentions

+### Poetry
+- Assonance: repetition of a vowel sound between consonants that may or may not match
+- Consonance: repetition of the consonant that concludes a word or syllable
+- Alliteration: repetition of an initial consonant sound
+- Rhyme
+	- True rhyme: both the vowel and consonant of the last accented syllable correspond
+	- Internal rhyme: the end of one line rhymes into the beginning or middle of noather
+	- Off-rhyme: near-rhyme, slightly discordant or 'not quire there' rhymes (four-inch, door hinge)
+- Line: a typographical break representing a slight oral pause or hesitation
+	- It adds a kind of emphasis both to the last word of the line and the first of the next line